DON’T WASTE ANY TIME COOKING THIS CHICKEN CORN SOUP

-My go-to nutritious soup when I feel like an easy night of cooking has to be this Chinese inspired last-minute chicken corn soup packed full of flavour.
+My go-to soup when I want an easy night of cooking has to be this Chinese inspired last-minute chicken corn soup packed full of flavour.

 Related: Homemade Creamed Corn (Martha Stewart)

 I’ve made many chicken noodle soup recipes over the years but as a busy mother and wife sometimes it’s nice to have a short-cut chicken noodle soup especially on a cold winter day.

 If you’re looking for a healthy chicken noodle soup that is packed full of flavour and loaded with sweet corn that can be made in a jiffy, this is a recipe you’ll want to tuck away.